mrdipeshashah/Big-Query-Google-Analytics-Organic-Brand-Signals/README.md

 ### 2. High-AOV & Non-Linear Web Journeys (The Delayed Conversion Halo)
 * **The Nuance:** For pure e-commerce brands where transactions happen *entirely* on the website, user journeys are still heavily impacted by product type and consideration windows.
 High-AOV products inherently trigger non-linear behavior (Search > Home > Abandon > Research > Direct Return Days Later).
 * **The Strategy:** Treat the homepage as a baseline demand-generation engine.
 If you observe a massive spike in weekly organic homepage sessions, look past immediate session-level web revenue.
-Instead, monitor **Total Storewide Revenue** (e.g., pulled directly from Shopify/ERP) over a lagged 2-to-4 week window.
-Use Desktop Organic traffic trends as your baseline control group to evaluate pure user intent, as desktop users exhibit lower friction and longer session dwell times.
+Instead, monitor **Total Revenue** (i.e., from Shopify) over a lagged 2-to-4 week window.
+Use Desktop Organic traffic trends as your baseline control group to evaluate pure user intent, as desktop users exhibit lower friction.

-### 3. Framework Scale Variance (The Macro vs. Micro Reality)
+### 3. The Scale Variance (The Macro vs. Micro Reality)
 * **The Nuance:** The close alignment of marketing discovery metrics and backend sales depends heavily on business scale.
-  * **At Lower Volume (~£2M AUM):** Data loops are tight and channel crossover is minimal, meaning homepage organic trends often track tightly and directly with total business revenue.
+  * **At Lower Volume (~£2M):** Data loops are tight and channel crossover is minimal, meaning homepage organic trends often track tightly and directly with total business revenue.
-  * **At Scale (£10M+ AUM):** The relationship transitions into a macro trend-line compass rather than a literal transactional map.
+  * **At Scale (£10M+):** The relationship transitions into a macro trend-line compass rather than a literal transactional map.
 App-deep linking, multi-device paths, and complex attribution leakage will naturally separate immediate session web revenue from total performance.
 * **The Strategy:** Evaluate the relationship holistically as an ecosystem health signal.
 Continuous, historic visualization of these metrics side-by-side remains essential: sudden, severe structural divergences between traffic share and backend revenue act as an early-warning diagnostic tool for technical tracking failures, indexation bugs, or broken cross-platform customer journeys.

 ## FRAMEWORK TO IDENTIFYING FUNNEL TENSION

-Every business operates under unique technical frameworks, analytics teams must audit their specific ecosystem to identify which pages are pulling users away from the conversion track:
+Every business operates under unique technical frameworks, analytics teams must audit specific journeys to identify which pages are pulling users away from the conversion track:

 * **SaaS/Subscription Models:** Focus heavily on isolating the main authentication gateways (`/login`, `/signin`, `/reset-password`).
 High search volume targeting these keywords implies app authentication loops or broken session cookies.
 * **E-Commerce/Retail Engines:** Map out customer service escalations (`/contact-us`, `/returns-refunds`, `/shipping-tracking`).
 If organic entries jump on these pages, users are likely hunting down delayed packages or struggling to update cart parameters.
 * **Lead Generation Platforms:** Monitor structural operational assets (`/help/`, `/faq/`, `/support/`).

-By defining these custom nodes in your SQL case statements, you can clearly track the tension balance in the Data Studio dashboard.
+By defining these custom nodes in the SQL case statements, it can track the tension balance in the Data Studio dashboard.
 If homepage share drops while your custom escalation nodes climb, the data provides an immediate, early warning signal that system friction is actively damaging revenue.

 ## IDENTIFYING KEY PAGES AND BUILDING THE LOGIC IN THE CODE